 Bereaved parents honor their children in multiple ways.
-This list is a compilation of potential options to honor your child.
+This list is a compilation of 30 potential options to honor your child, with more than 100 examples provided by fellow bereaved parents.

 Please note: Adrian’s Elephant does not make use of affiliate links, and has not been compensated for links to products or services listed here.